psf/pyperf/doc/cli.rst

 * ``stmt``: Python code executed in the benchmark.
   Multiple statements can be used.
 * ``-s SETUP``, ``--setup SETUP``: statement run before the tested statement.
   The option can be specified multiple times.
+* ``--teardown TEARDOWN``: statement run after the tested statement.
+  The option can be specified multiple times.
 * ``--name=BENCHMARK_NAME``: Benchmark name (default: ``timeit``).
 * ``--inner-loops=INNER_LOOPS``: Number of inner loops per value.
 For example,